A 5.5-kg object moving in the +𝓍 direction at 6.5 m/s collides h... | Channels for Pearson+

 1

-Solve the equation for $v_2'$, the final velocity of the 8.0-kg object.
-Isolate $v_2'$ on one side of the equation to find its value.
+Solve the system of equations: Use algebraic methods to solve the two equations simultaneously to find the values of $v_1$ and $v_2$.
+This might involve isolating one variable and substituting it into the other equation.

-Interpret the sign of $v_2'$ to determine the direction of the 8.0-kg object's motion after the collision.
-A positive value indicates motion in the +𝓍 direction, while a negative value indicates motion in the ―𝓍 direction.
+Interpret the results: The values of $v_1$ and $v_2$ will give the final velocities of the 5.5 kg and 8.0 kg objects, respectively, after the collision.
+Positive values indicate motion in the +𝓍 direction, and negative values indicate motion in the ―𝓍 direction.

 Verified video answer for a similar problem: